toxicantidote/circuitpython-st7920/README.md

 Developed by @cefn of @ShrimpingIt based on @JMW95's incredibly useful reference Raspberry Pi python SPI port at https://github.com/JMW95/pyST7920, funded by the Milecastles project

+# Todo

+Consider use of Micropython's [framebuf](https://docs.micropython.org/en/latest/esp8266/library/framebuf.html) Framebuffer library to see if it offers any acceleration, or just for conformance with other libraries - draw primitives look like they are the same.

 # See also

 [ST7920 Datasheet](http://www.hpinfotech.ro/ST7920.pdf)